iata-lab/fundamentals-Backend-Mysql/README.md

 1.2.
 Execute the following SQL queries

-Next, you will need to perform the following SQL queries:

 1.2.1 INSERT DATA

-Insert at least 15 new employees:
+⦁ Insert at least 15 new employees:

 At least 3 employees must have the same name.
 The salaries of the employees must be in the range of 5000 and 50,000 and must vary between different genders.